 The type of dementia may be classified as either cortical or subcortical depending on which part of the brain is the primary location of dementia.

-The cerebrum, is the largest and most highly developed part of the human brain, it accounts for about two-thirds of the brain mass and lies over and around most of the structures of the brain.
+Overview of the brain – The cerebrum, is the largest and most highly developed part of the human brain, it accounts for about two-thirds of the brain mass and lies over and around most of the structures of the brain.

 The surface of the cerebral hemispheres is covered by a thin layer known as the cerebral cortex or simply the cortex.
 It contains billions of brain cells called grey matter.